puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/index.md

 Find out how much progress you have made so far:

     quest --progress

-{% tip %}
-Typing `clear` into your terminal will remove everything on your terminal screen.
-{% endtip %}

 While you can use the quest commands to find more detailed information about your progress through the quests, you can check the quest status display at the